 One Final Note About Cruise Prices: Everyone Has The Same Prices*

 This may sound crazy but it’s true.
 Cruise prices are the same whether you book direct with the cruise line, at a big name travel website, club an discount stores, or a travel agent.
 How is this possible?
 Cruise lines set the price and every reseller has to sell for that amount.
-Other than the one exception (block / group pricing), it’s a completely level playing field.
+Other than one exception (block / group pricing), it’s a completely level playing field.
 If you see a “deal” that is much lower than the regular price, remember all the ways cruise prices can be manipulated.
-This is the reason I advise you to choose a reseller who will provide exceptional customer service, use their knowledge and experience to find you the perfect cruise option, and in many cases add a valuable perk to your reservation.
+This is the reason I advise you to choose a travel agency who will provide exceptional customer service, use their knowledge and experience to find you the perfect cruise option, and in many cases add a valuable perk to your reservation.

 Ready to get started planning your next vacation?
 I’ll save you time and eliminate your frustration, take the mystery out of cruise prices and make sure you have the vacation of a lifetime.